 Dependencies

-To use this parameter, set the parameters to Number of inlets one of the values: 4.
+To use this parameter, set the parameter Number of inlets to the value of 4.

 #Height vector for inlets A, B, C, D and E —